canada-ca/blogue-canada-ca-blog/en/_posts/2024-06-05-unified-design-system.md

 date: 2024-06-05
 dateModified: 2024-06-05
 description: "Learn about how we're creating a unified source for code, design and documentation to help teams build websites and applications."
-title: "DTO and CDS working together and delivering results"
+title: "Unified design system and update of DTO’s merger with CDS"
 ---

 <h2>A path toward a unified design system for the Government of Canada</h2>